openqasm/openqasm/source/language/openpulse.rst

 and hardware.
 At the core of the OpenPulse grammar are the concepts of ``channel``s ``waveform``s and, ``frame``s.
 A ``channel`` is a software abstraction which allows the programmer to be agnostic to the complexities of the device's underlying pulse generation hardware, representing an input or output channel to various components controlling qubits such as microwave lines.
-A ``waveform`` is a time-dependent stimulus that is emitted on these channels, such as a microwave pulse.
+A ``waveform`` is a time-dependent envelope that is emitted a channel in conjunction with a ``frame``.
 The ``frame`` is used to schedule the playing of a ``waveform`` or capturing of data via a ``channel`` on the target device.
-It acts as both a *clock* within the quantum program with its time being incremented on each usage and also tracks the phase and frequency of the underlying reference frame.
+It acts as both a *clock* within the quantum program with its time being incremented on each usage and also a stateful `carrier signal <https://en.wikipedia.org/wiki/Carrier_wave>`_ defined by a frequency and phase that a ``waveform`` will be mixed with when emitted on a ``channel``.

 Channels
 --------

-Channels map to hardware resources, which can play pulses stimuli or capture data.
+Channels map to hardware resources, which can play waveform stimuli or capture data.
 In practice, channels are used to manipulate and observe qubits.
 There is a many-to-many relationship between qubits and channels.
 One qubit may have multiple channels connecting to it.
 Pulses on different channels would have different physical